timm/tested/docs/onFishing.md

 # Automated  SE, Stakeholder Testing, and  "Fishing"

-XXX ungood good
-- options, clster then do more
-- tarantual optipns
-- entropy pruning of the wights
-- huebrs 16m spalsh let and right
-- dont use ygap, but use the detal computed by zitlzer
-- dont use zitzler ever, use ygap  instead
-- and more

 ## What is Special about "Stakeholder Testing"

 This section is about "stakeholder testing", which we might also call